kraftersnl/krafters-ui/README.md

 First, install the package as a dependency by running `pnpm i @krafters/ui`.

-Then refer to the layer with `extends` in nuxt.config.ts:
+Then configure nuxt.config.ts to extend from the `@krafters/ui` package:

 ```ts
 defineNuxtConfig({